knoxxs/knoxxs.github.io/_posts/2016/02/2016-02-05-startup-weekend-pitch.markdown

 ### The problem

-- Underprivileged: Orphanages, Old age homes etc.
+- Many people who don't have the luxury of having a family.
+- There are many ways to help them financially but what is more important for them is someone's time.
-- Many are working to solve this with money but relations is what these people are missing (which made them underprivileged) and they need.
+- They need relations (which made them underprivileged initially)
+- We can always help with our time.
+- Can guide them towards their entire life.

 ### Syzygy